-The alternative minimum tax (AMT) is an additional tax imposed on taxpayers that have alternative minimum taxable income over a certain threshold.
+The alternative minimum tax (AMT) is an additional tax imposed on taxpayers who have alternative minimum taxable income over a certain threshold.
 IRS Form 6251 is used to determine a taxpayer’s alternative minimum taxable income.
 In order to determine this income, certain itemized deductions and tax breaks are added back to adjusted gross income (AGI).
-Some of those deductions include:

 Once these deductions and tax breaks are added back into the adjusted gross income, the taxpayer then subtracts an exemption amount.
 The exemptions phase out as the taxpayer’s income passes a certain threshold.
 Phasing out begins at the following levels:

 Understandably, this tax can be very confusing for taxpayers who are required to fill out the form.
 You can help your clients navigate the AMT.

-Net investment income tax (NIIT) is assessed on “unearned income” at 3.8 percent if the taxpayer earns more than $250,000 (married filing jointly), $200,000 (single), or $125,000 (married filing separately).
+Net investment income tax (NIIT) is assessed on “unearned income” at 3.8% if the taxpayer earns more than $250,000 (married filing jointly), $200,000 (single), or $125,000 (married filing separately).
 These rates are the same as in 2017 and they will not adjust unless Congress introduces new legislation to change them.

 In order to pay NIIT, taxpayers must calculate their modified adjusted gross income (MAGI).
 MAGI is adjusted gross income increased by the difference between amounts excluded from gross income under section 911(a)(1) and the amount of any deductions or exclusions disallowed.
 Individuals, estates, and trusts will use IRS Form 8960 to compute their NIIT.